-- A. The Adviser may, but is not obligated to, make publicly available the portfolio holdings and/or the top ten holdings for the Fund on the Fund's public websites no earlier than five calendar days after the as-of date of such information (e.g., information as of January 31 may be made available no earlier than February 5).
-The public disclosure of the Fund's holdings within the five-calendar day period noted above may only be done by the Adviser after receiving written approval from the Fund's CCO to do so.
-In some cases, the Adviser may wait until the Fund's holdings are previously filed publicly with the SEC (e.g., the Fund's annual or semi-annual report) and add that filing to the Fund's website; - B. The Fund or a Service Provider may disclose the Fund's portfolio securities holdings to selected third parties when the Fund has a legitimate business purpose for doing so; - C. Examples of instances in which selective disclosure of the Fund's portfolio securities may be appropriate include disclosure for due diligence purposes to an investment adviser that is in merger or acquisition talks with the Fund's investment advisers; disclosure to a newly hired investment adviser or sub-adviser prior to its commencing its duties.
-Nothing in the Fund's Policy is intended to prevent the disclosure of any and all portfolio holdings information to the Fund's service providers who generally need access to such information in the performance of their contractual duties and responsibilities, including disclosure to third party service providers of advisory, distribution, Fund Trustees, Directors of the Adviser, custody, fund accounting, sub-administration, independent public accountants, attorneys, proxy voting and other services to the Fund; or disclosure to a rating or ranking organization.
-Portfolio holdings may also be disclosed to other service providers to the Fund, including pricing services, portfolio management and trading systems.
-Portfolio managers and other senior officers or spokespersons of the Adviser or Sub-Advisers to the Fund may disclose or confirm the ownership of any individual portfolio holding position to reporters, shareholders, consultants or other interested persons only if such information has been previously publicly disclosed pursuant to the conditions noted above; - D. As required by the federal securities laws, including the 1940 Act, the Fund shall disclose its portfolio holdings in its applicable regulatory filings, including shareholder reports, reports on Forms N-CSR and N-PORT or such other filings, reports or disclosure documents as the applicable regulatory authorities may require.
+A. The Adviser may, but is not obligated to, make publicly available the portfolio holdings and/or the top ten holdings for one or more Funds on the Funds' public websites no earlier than five calendar days after the as-of date of such information (e.g., information as of January 31 may be made available no earlier than February 5).
+The public disclosure of any Fund's holdings within the five-calendar day period noted above may only be done by the Adviser after receiving written approval from the Funds' CCO to do so.
+In some cases, the Adviser may wait until a Fund's holdings are previously filed publicly with the SEC (e.g., a Fund's annual or semi-annual report) and add that filing to the Fund's website;

+- B. The Funds or a Service Provider may disclose the Funds' portfolio securities holdings to selected third parties when the Funds have a legitimate business purpose for doing so; - C. Examples of instances in which selective disclosure of the Funds' portfolio securities may be appropriate include disclosure for due diligence purposes to an investment adviser that is in merger or acquisition talks with the Funds' investment advisers; disclosure to a newly hired investment adviser or sub-adviser prior to its commencing its duties.
+Nothing in the Fund's Policy is intended to prevent the disclosure of any and all portfolio holdings information to the Funds' service providers who generally need access to such information in the performance of their contractual duties and responsibilities, including disclosure to third party service providers of advisory, distribution, Fund Trustees, Directors of the Adviser, custody, fund accounting, sub-administration, independent public accountants, attorneys, proxy voting and other services to the Funds; or disclosure to a rating or ranking organization.
+Portfolio holdings may also be disclosed to other service providers to the Funds, including pricing services, portfolio management and trading systems.
+Portfolio managers and other senior officers or spokespersons of the Adviser or Sub-Advisers to the Funds may disclose or confirm the ownership of any individual portfolio holding position to reporters, shareholders, consultants or other interested persons only if such information has been previously publicly disclosed pursuant to the conditions noted above; - D. As required by the federal securities laws, including the 1940 Act, the Funds shall disclose its portfolio holdings in its applicable regulatory filings, including shareholder reports, reports on Forms N-CSR and N-PORT or such other filings, reports or disclosure documents as the applicable regulatory authorities may require.
 For example, the Adviser, Sub-Adviser or their affiliates or service providers may file any report required by applicable law (such as, Schedules 13D, 13G and Form 13F), respond to requests from regulators, and comply with valid subpoenas.
 Nothing contained in the Fund's policy is intended to prevent the disclosure of portfolio holdings information as may be required by applicable law.

 Confidentiality and Duty Not to Trade.
-The non-public disclosure of Fund portfolio holdings to other third-parties (such as fund evaluation services other than Morningstar and Lipper) may be permissible so long as the third party has signed a confidentiality agreement that is in the form and substance approved by the Fund's CCO.
+The non-public disclosure of Fund portfolio holdings to other third-parties (such as fund evaluation services other than Morningstar and Lipper) may be permissible so long as the third party has signed a confidentiality agreement that is in the form and substance approved by the Funds' CCO.
 Third parties shall not trade on such information.

 Prohibition Against Compensation.
-Neither the Fund, a Service Provider nor any of their affiliated persons (as that term is defined in the 1940 Act) shall receive compensation in any form, whether in cash or otherwise, in connection with the disclosure of information about the Fund's portfolio securities.
+Neither the Funds, a Service Provider nor any of their affiliated persons (as that term is defined in the 1940 Act) shall receive compensation in any form, whether in cash or otherwise, in connection with the disclosure of information about the Funds' portfolio securities.